Trifast plc – Annual report – 31 March 2020

 Risk management (extract 1)

 Risk management (extract 2)

-Our continued effort in information security rewarded us with the achievement of our second year certification from the British Standards Institution (BSI) for Information Security Management System.
-Achieving the renewal has shown our commitment to information security.
-It continues to demonstrate a management framework of policies and procedures that will help to keep our information secure and provide confidence to business customers and partners.
+Our continued efforts in information security rewarded us with the achievement of our third-year certification from the British Standards Institution (BSI) for Information Security Management System (ISO/IEC 27001:2013).
+Achieving the renewal shows our commitment to information security.
+It demonstrates that we continue to employ a management framework of policies and procedures that helps to keep our information secure and provides confidence to business customers and partners.

 In order to keep our staff safe and meet regulatory requirements, we have implemented a new security awareness training portal.
 Our new innovative technology fuses psychology and behavioural science with artificial intelligence to transform cyber security and data protection awareness.
 Our education is now GCHQ and IISP accredited to improve security behaviour and attitude within Trifast plc.